logaretm/vee-validate/docs/guide/validation-provider.md

 :::warning Undetermined
 The `valid` and `invalid` flags are special, because both can be `null` at the same time.
 Initially the input state is undetermined for a very short window of time until vee-validate checks the state internally (silent validation).
 That is why in the previous example we used `!valid` instead of `invalid` since both will be falsy initially.

+You can use `passes` as it combines the use of `valid && validated` which is useful in a lot of cases. `failed` flag also combines `invalid && validated`.
 :::

 ## Rendering